FelixLabelle/felixlabelle.github.io/_posts/2025-12-25-word_replacement.md

 ## Preliminary Results

 The results are over proprietary data, so the underlying data can't be shared.
-At a high-level it appears to work, but the effect is very weak.
+At a high-level it appears to work, but the effect is small.
 Multiple splits are used to better understand the effects of the data.
+The downstream mapping model is a BERT-based architecture, with a fair number of variants.

-The method was used in two settings
+Word replacement was used in two settings
 1. held out splits (4) with different sets with models trained on unexpanded data
 2. held out splits (4) with different sets with models trained on expanded data